 Location: Queen’s University, Kingston ON, Canada

-Workshops: EEG, fNIRs, MRI, Neuromodulation, Behavioural (e.g., Kinarm, Eyetracking, MOCAP), Entrepreneurship, Regulatory Affairs/Ethics Workshops, Resume Tuning, Interview Prepping, and more.
+Workshops: EEG, fNIRs, MRI, Neuromodulation, Behavioural (e.g., Kinarm, Eyetracking, MOCAP), Entrepreneurship, Resume Tuning, Interview Prepping, and more.

 Format: The teaching team will organize workshops and set aside assignment time to help students gain hands-on experience with neurotech techniques in the labs.
 During the project stage, small groups of three students will collaborate to brainstorm, design, and execute their neurotech projects with support from TAs and instructors.
 On the final day of the Capstone, students will present and pitch their projects to Queen’s faculty and industry partners.